roman-milk/roman-milk.github.io/maria.md

  It was no longer for the guys in the office it was an exciting game just for him.
 He had a mature woman at his mercy and couldn't resist getting his own back on this adult and bully, representing those who had pushed him around at college.

  After embarrassing her in the office he just couldn't resist pushing her further.
 He guessed she had an orgasm in the office and was certain she had again just now.
 So what could he get her to do next?
-Report_Story #1